kEllieGit/SBox-Visual-Novel-Base/README.md

 # S&Box Visual Novel Base (VNBase)

-VNBase is a base for creating visual novels or dialogue systems for S&Box Games.
+VNBase is a library for creating visual novels or dialogue systems for S&Box Games.

-Scripts are written using a LISP-styled language called SandLang, an easy-to-learn DSL meant for making VNBase scripts.
+Scripts are written using a LISP-styled language called VNScript, a user-friendly DSL (Domain-Specific Language) designed for building VNBase scripts with ease.

-Creating a simple dialogue system or a visual novel is easy, with the base including multiple example scripts.
-However, it is modular enough for anyone proficient to make custom functions and calculations if they so require, straight inside of SandLang, with little programming knowledge required.

 ## Showcase